Skip to content

 • The slowest part of resolution in uv is loading package and version metadata, even if it's cached.

-• There are many possible solutions, but some are preferable than others.
-For example we generally prefer using the latest version of packages.
+• There are many possible solutions, but some are preferable to others.
+For example, we generally prefer using the latest version of packages.

-• Package's dependencies are complex, e.g., there are contiguous versions ranges — not arbitrary boolean inclusion/exclusions of versions, adjacent releases often have the same or similar requirements, etc.
+• Package dependencies are complex, e.g., there are contiguous versions ranges — not arbitrary boolean inclusion/exclusions of versions, adjacent releases often have the same or similar requirements, etc.

 • For most resolutions, the resolver doesn't need to backtrack, picking versions iteratively is sufficient.
 If there are version preferences from a previous resolution, barely any work needs to be done.